-By analysing differences between different AEs and the original samples, the iterative processing of generating AEs and the algorithm structure oin different detectors, we summarise some qualitative defensive strategies to defend AE attack.
+By analyzing the differences between different AEs and original samples, the iterative process of generating AEs and the algorithm structure on different detectors, we summarise some qualitative defensive strategies to defend AE attack.

 At first, we compare the mean distance $D_x^*$ and $D_x^t$ between the original inputs ($x$) and corresponding normal AE samples ($x^*$) and pseudo-benign AE samples $x^t$.
 We find that both $D_x^*$ and $D_x^t$ have similar values, with the proportion of $1$:$1.08$.
-The normal AEs ($x^*$) generated for obstructing malware detectors perform similarly to pseudo-benign AEs ($x^t$) and its correspoding mathematical distribution is also close to the uniform distribution, which express the universality and expansibility in AE crafted process to confuse the analyst.
-Therefore, by the subtle perturbation which is hard to be observed it is easy for these AEs to induce the detection result from the detectors.
+The normal AEs ($x^*$) generated for obstructing malware detectors perform similarly to pseudo-benign AEs ($x^t$) and its corresponding mathematical distribution is close to the uniform distribution, which expresses the universality and expansibility in the process of generating AE to confuse the adversary.
+Therefore, with the subtle perturbation, it is easy for AEs to fool the detectors.

-The process of AE generation fits along the optimal gradient of variants in the target category, therefore, whatever the target label is (even irrelevant), the detector will finally be induced to produce the result desired by attackers.
-Taking the FGSM method as an example, Figure~\ref{fig:fig5} shows the variant trend of the absolute value ($|l|$) of gradient loss ($l$) in the objective function $f(\cdot)$ with the number of iterations ($t$) growing.
-For the target sample ($x$) of the first iteration, the gradient loss ($l$) of the sample ($x$) has the largest value (as $l_0=3.61\times10^{-3}$).
-With the subtle obstructions in each variable along the direction of gradient descent, the value of gradient loss ($l$) will rapidly reduce to zero, which shows a reduction in magnitude of two orders.
-The entire process of AE generation can be considered as learning stage for target sample ($x$).
+The process of AE generation fits along the optimal gradient of variants in the target category.
+Taking FGSM method as an example, Figure~\ref{fig:fig5} shows the variant trend of the absolute value ($|l|$) of gradient loss ($l$) in the objective function $f(\cdot)$ with the number of iterations ($t$) growing.
+For the target sample ($x$) of the first iteration, the gradient loss ($l$) of the sample ($x$) has the largest value (as $l_0$=3.61$\times10^{-3}$).
+With the subtle perturbations in each variables along the direction of gradient descent, the value of gradient loss ($l$) will rapidly reduce to zero, which shows a reduction in magnitude of two orders.
+The entire process of AE generation can be considered as a learning stage for target sample ($x$).
 Therefore, the malware visualization detection method based on level-by-level learning methods is difficult to resist the attack from AEs.